Claims Processing Update as of January 28, 2026

 - To the extent the Non-NAS PI Channeled Claim concerns the injuries of a decedent of the Holder of such Claim, the Heirship Declaration, which can be found on the Non-NAS PI Claims Tab, or valid estate documents authorizing the Holder of the Claim to act on behalf of the decedent’s estate.

-FAILURE TO SUBMIT THIS NON-NAS PI CLAIM FORM ALONG WITH THE REQUIRED INFORMATION OUTLINED UNDER THE ELIGIBILITY SECTION ABOVE SO THEY ARE RECEIVED BY JULY 28, 2025, AT 11:59 P.M.
+FAILURE TO SUBMIT THIS NON-NAS PI CLAIM FORM ALONG WITH THE REQUIRED INFORMATION OUTLINED UNDER THE ELIGIBILITY SECTION ABOVE SO THEY WERE RECEIVED BY JULY 28, 2025, AT 11:59 P.M.
 (EASTERN TIME) IN ACCORDANCE WITH THE NON-NAS PI TDP MAY RESULT IN THE NON-NAS PI CLAIM POTENTIALLY BEING THE SUBJECT OF AN OBJECTION, DISALLOWANCE, OR DENIAL AND NOT RECEIVING ANY DISTRIBUTION.

 For more information about Non-NAS PI Claims, including how to submit your Non-NAS PI Claim Form, please go to the Non-NAS PI Claims Tab.